This article originally appeared on VICE Australia.

-We turned off the highway, towards my dealer’s house.
-We got high and and talked about Astral Weeks and Tim Buckley and how she had grown up in Italy on a commune.
-We finished the gear, put lipstick on our cheeks and drove to the 6 PM NA meeting, where I received a round of applause for coming back clean.
+We turned off the highway, toward my dealer’s house.
+We got high and talked about Astral Weeks and Tim Buckley and how she had grown up in Italy on a commune.
+We finished the gear, put lipstick on our cheeks, and drove to the 6 PM NA meeting, where I received a round of applause for coming back clean.

 Not much happens.

 I stay clean.

 I follow the sober house schedule.
 I show up on time.
 I write.
 I ride my bicycle to the beach where young boys jog slowly along the shore, training to be Muay Thai boxers.
 I only listen to 60s and 70s folk.
 Everything else seems ill-fitting; too jerky and jilting.
 I visit the temple at night to buy vintage bathing suits no one else wants, and during the day to pray.
 I make my bed and wash my hair no more than three times a week.

 In the mornings, I buy fruit for breakfast.
 I do not steal, although I am tempted to because I miss the kick it gave me.
 I have plenty of time and I spend it perusing mangoes.
 I smell them.
 I press my fingers gently against their loud yellow flesh.
 I am delighted by the tiniest things.
 I used to be delighted by scoring drugs.
 I loved heroin, but I loved the anticipation of the high more.
 I lived for the moment when I had a full syringe, ready to shoot.
 Then the world was perfect.
 I was God, I was a queen, and everything after was a letdown.